August 6, 2020

 TaskHuman coaches are pros in their fields.
 They have years of experience tailoring their coaching approach to the individual needs and goals of their clients in order to get the best results.

-Although TaskHuman providers are all about personalizing their coaching style based on the individual needs of their clients, they can’t deny that some self-care habits are essential for everyone—regardless of their personal situation.
+Although TaskHuman coaches are all about personalizing their coaching style based on the individual needs of their clients, they can’t deny that some self-care habits are essential for everyone—regardless of their personal situation.

-Here are the top 5 wellness habits that TaskHuman providers urge you to start doing ASAP.
+Here are the top 5 wellness habits that TaskHuman coaches urge you to start doing ASAP.

 1. Drink more water